"A dream has come true: azing is going into public preview!"

 Second Preview in May 2019

-These recipes help you structure you work wiht instructions, optimize your processes and ensure quality.
+These checklists help you structure you work wiht instructions, optimize your processes and ensure quality.
 End of May it's going to become really cool, when we activate the task system.
 This will change everything - so you can really get things done.

 I would like to shout out a huge thanks to: